varnav/binance-node-docker/README.md

 docker run -d --name binance -v /opt/binance-data:/root/.bnbchaind -e "BNET=prod" -p 27146:27146 -p 27147:27147 -p 26660:26660 --restart unless-stopped --security-opt no-new-privileges varnav/binance-node-docker
 ```

-Both can be run at once, use `-p 27147:27147` for publishing RPC port where you would like.
+You can run both at once, use `-p 27147:27147` for publishing RPC port where you would like.